About a Master's degree in Accounting

 - a BCom degree including 45 points of 300-level Accounting and a grade average of B+ or better

 - a BCom(Hons) in Accounting with Second Class Honours (Division 1) or better

 - a suitable alternative degree (or the equivalent in extensive and appropriate practical, professional or scholarly experience)

 You should consult the Postgraduate Programmes Director (see below) to confirm your eligibility.

-To complete the 180-point MCom in Accounting you need to take:
+To complete the 180-point MCom in Accounting by coursework you need to take:

 - ACCY 401, 421, 430, four further courses from (ACCY 402-413, 423, 425, COML 401-405, 421, 425, FINA 401, 402); and either

 (b) One of ACCY 530, 531; 30 further points at 400-level or above, including at least 15 approved points at 500-level.